-Indiana County hosts 31 fairs and festivals including Hoodlebug Summerfest, Pick-A-Dilly Herb Faire and the Saltsburg Canal Days.
+Indiana County hosts fairs and festivals including the Hoodlebug Festival, Pick-A-Dilly Herb Faire and the Historic Saltsburg Canal Days.
 These are just a few of the many ethnic, cultural and agricultural fairs and festivals.
 While these festivals only happen once a year, you can enjoy hiking or walking our trails year-round.
 The expansive Rails to Trails systems covers 64 miles.
 Trails in the area include the award-winning Ghost Town Trail (voted Pennsylvania’s Trail of the Year 2020 by PA DCNR), Hoodlebug, Blairsville Riverfront and West Penn Trails.
 The trails aren’t the only way to enjoy the picturesque views of Indiana County.
 There are also 5,452 acres of parks and 792 acres of lakes for you to explore.
 Additionally, Indiana County is home to Yellow Creek State Park.

-Indiana County, also known as the Christmas Tree Capital of the World, harvests over 500,000 Christmas trees from over 80 farms.
+Indiana County is also known as “The Christmas Tree Capital of the World”.
 During the holiday season, families can come to pick out a tree and learn more about why the evergreen is used for these celebrations.
 Plenty of other farms call Indiana County their home too, including dairy, fruit and vegetable farms.
 Get to know other aspects of life in Indiana County while you’re here, including the unique Amish communities.
-Tucked away in a secluded section of Northern Indiana County is the community of Smicksburg, home to over 300 Old Order Amish families.
+Tucked away in a secluded section of Northern Indiana County is the community of Smicksburg, home to over 325 Old Order Amish families.
 Experience the beautiful country scenery of rolling farmland, the clatter of horses pulling buggies, browsing in the quaint shops and tasting the local cuisine.
 Shoppers can enjoy selections of pottery, locally made wine and cheese, country crafts, quilts, Amish furniture and baked goods.